Nero Continental

-Nero Continental is a UCI Continental cycling team which was founded in Australia in 2016.
+Nero Continental was a UCI Continental cycling team which was founded in Australia in 2016.

 Overview

-The team is based in the Sydney suburb of Balmain.
-The sports director is Luke Manion.
+The team was based in the Sydney suburb of Balmain.
+The sports director was Luke Manion.
 Veteran cyclist Chris Miller was listed as the owner in 2018.

-As of 2020, Nero raced on Devel bicycles with a Campagnolo groupset and Maxxis tyres.
+In 2020, Nero raced on Devel bicycles with a Campagnolo groupset and Maxxis tyres.
 Sponsors have included Aptium Financial Services, Atelier d’Velo, Athletes Gel, Bianchi, CeramicSpeed, KOM Financial Advice, Mercedes-Benz, Shimano, Sony, and the Sydney Uni Velo Club, which is the source of many of the team's riders.